 - Investing for short term goals

-Many of these things I mentioned don’t seem like they are “Paying Yourself First.”
+Many of the things I mentioned don’t seem like they are “Paying Yourself First.”
 Let me break them down to you.
 Debt is hampering your net worth (assets-liabilities), so paying it off is paying yourself first.
 Emergency funds prevent debt, which hampers net worth, so saving one of those is paying yourself first.
 When disaster strikes, people deplete their emergency savings, or retirement accounts, or home equity, so buying insurance is paying yourself first because it protects those things.
 A home is only an asset if it is mortgage free, so paying it down, is paying yourself first.
 Investing is, well, investing, so putting money into that is paying yourself first.
 The biggest bill you will ever pay is towards your future self.
 YES, IT IS A BILL and should be treated as such.
 This is where people go wrong.
 They don’t see saving like a bill.
 You can live without your cell phone, but you can’t live without food when you are 80.
 Both bills need to be paid.
 You must, must, must take money as soon as you get it and direct it to the things that will secure your financial future.
 If you cannot do this, you will never be wealthy, ever.

 4) Invest intelligently

 Bitcoin be gone.
 Remember how “cool” that was like a year ago.
 What is investing intelligently?
 It is actually quite simple.
-Put money away and leave it the F*** alone for a long time.
+Put money away and leave it alone for a long time.
 In this part of the world, we all have “tax-efficient” avenues to invest our money.
 An RRSP, or in the US a 401K or IRA, are the places to go.
 We also have the TFSA and Roth IRA for even greater efficiency.
 What about the investment itself?
 For over 100 years people have invested in the market and gained financial independence by doing so.
 Mutual funds are tried and tested.
 Their cousins, index funds and ETF’s are also working well for people.
 There will always be blips along the way, (ie: 2001, 2008), but if you stay invested for the long run, you will win, always.
 Millions and millions of people have retired comfortably based on simple savings and investing practices.
 You should be no different.
 Stop focusing on the hot stock or fancy new trend.
 Put money away, and leave it alone, for a long time.
 It’s just that simple.
 Also, pay off your mortgage.
 It is the largest physical asset you will probably ever own.
 If in retirement all you have is a paid off home and no debt, you will be alright.

 5) Act your wage

 I leave this point last for a reason.
 What you make is less important than what you spend.
 While life gets more and more expensive all the time, we overwhelm ourselves with stuff we don’t need.
 We buy the house we can’t afford and park the car we can’t afford in the driveway.
 We wear clothes that no one cares about just because of the name on the tag and flaunt them at the party we shouldn’t be going to.
 We eat at restaurants far too much and spend way too much money on booze and vice.
 I will be the first to say, all those things are nice.
 I will also admit that we do not need them.
 We live in a comparison society, constantly judging ourselves based on the lives of others.
 If I told you that the average Canadian has over 21K in consumer debt, the picture gets a little clearer, doesn’t it?
 The fancy things your neighbor has, put them in debt.
 This doesn’t make us bad people, just misguided.
 Let’s stop that trend once and for all.
 Saving is sexy, not Versace.
 Goals are sexy, not Gucci.
-Paid for vacations are sexy, not a gassed-up SUV.
+A paid for vacation is sexy, not a gassed-up SUV.
 If we live within our means we can have all of that, if we don’t, quite simply we won’t.
 The Joneses are broke, so don’t be the Joneses.